theinvertedform/umt.world/collections/_fiction/polyamory.md

 description: Daniella and Marc are two millennials trying to find love in a post-millennial, Contemporary world.
 She's economizing, and he's holding out for the big payday.
 How does it affect their friendship?
 ---

-# Introduction

-The Crystal Palace was designed by a rough-hewn engineer in hopsack and a newsboy; a big square of a man who elbowed his way to the front of the crowd and, with sweat standing out on his prematurely-lined forehead, drew up a blueprint using compass and square.
-Before his Palace was relocated to where it could burn to the ground, Eiffel had already began his erection.
-The two are icons of modern architecture, but also of the modern era.
-Their indefinite volumes and cutting-edge building materials established the template for art over the next two centuries.
-The St Lawrence Warehouse is completely unlike the Crystal Palace---in certain ways.
-Built of brick and with very few windows to break up its hard outline, it stands hulking and abandoned above the viaduct.
-And yet, the negation is still defined in relation to the centre.
-The ultimate end of the style established by our swarthy engineer is a series of electricity towers strung together by thick, buzzing cables.
-These once-great Signs of the Modern Era are now drowned by rising sea levels.
-Not just from the melting ice in Antarctica: the world is drowned in an aggressively transparent substance, thick and viscous like a humour.
-A crystalline bile responsible for regulating the mood of all of us hanging suspended in its matrix.
+The Crystal Palace was designed by a rough-hewn engineer in hopsack and a newsboy, a rectangular cube of a man who elbowed his way to the front of the crowd and, with sweat standing out on his age-lined brow, drew up a blueprint using compass and square.
+Before the Palace would be relocated to where it would burn to the ground, Eiffel had already began his erection.
+The two buildings resemble each other, having been conceived by the hard labour of men who essentially resemble each other.
+Men who rose through the ranks of the technical college---unlike the architect, who spent his studies dreaming.
+He had been sat atop his pedestal, calmly awaiting inspiration, when the hard men pulled him down to where he now lies in the dust at the feet of the mob.
+The St. Lawrence Warehouse was constructed nearly a century later, made from brick and with no windows on the outside, so that it appears like a sealed-up tomb compared to the Palace's interior echoing with luminosity.
+The Warehouse stands hulking and abandoned above the viaduct where citizens still pass today.
+The engineering-based style established by our swarthy engineer is a series of electricity towers strung together by thick, buzzing cables.
+Mini-Eiffels, spread throughout the land; a crutch that supports a world unable to support itself.
+All these electrical towers have been submerged by rising sea levels.
+Melting ice in Antarctica mingles with another, more aggressively transparent substance, thick and viscous like a humour.
+A crystalline bile that regulates the mood of all of us who swim through its matrix.

-What would we have if not for the warm rooms of polished concrete, succulents, and marble table-tops?
-The ectoplasm of two centuries of modernity seeps through the pores of concrete blocks and human flesh, saturating plate glass and iron beams.
-It sits in an infra-thin layer on top of our phones; as we dip our fingers in, it crawls up our arm, auto-tuning screams into pleasant melodies.

 Certain members of our species have evolved a secret organ that allows them to breathe through this invisible substance.
-Our most advanced modern subjects have begun to grow gills, to breathe through the ectoplasm; so too have they grown webbed toes and fingers, allowing them to swim along the boulevards---to sit and enjoy the sunshine from a park bench.
+Our most advanced modern subjects have begun to grow gills, to breathe through the ectoplasm; so too have they grown webbed toes and fingers, allowing them to swim along the boulevards---to sit and enjoy the sunshine from a park bench, with their flippered feet buoyed before them.
 Distance brought on by money, by a screen---by two worlds in imperfect alignment.
-The transparency of the medium allures Spirit with possibility; what would it take to break through?
+The transparency of the medium allures Spirit with possibility; *what would it take to break through*?

-# 2024: Trivia Night 1: Audrey
+***

 Work was done, they had all punched out and were changing shoes for boots, pulling on hats and scarves and coats.
 Luis, who worked on the cold side of the kitchen, asked Marc what he was up to that evening.

-"I'm meeting a friend for dinner, but I'll just wander around until then and try to avoid going home.
+"I'm supposed to meet my friend Daniella for dinner, but I don't know if she'll show.
+I feel restless, so I'll just wander around until then and try to avoid going home.
 How about you?"

 "Well, I'll wait for Abraham to finish, then we'll smoke a joint, have a few more beers, as we are normally doing."

 Luis smiled easily at Marc as he tore on his jacket.
-Audrey stood between them putting on her things, innocent as Helen.
-The three guys had hung around together one Sunday a few weeks ago, when they drank a Corona out in the alley, smoking one of Luis's huge joints; but the cold wind and the snow had driven them to take the scenic route across the train tracks back to Marc's apartment.
-He expected it to become a tradition, but by the end of the Sunday shift his field of vision narrowed to the point of a telescope and he lost sight of everything---everyone save one.
+The three of them had hung around together a few Sundays ago, when the cold wind had driven them through the streets until Marc invited them up to his apartment.
+There was no reason for it not to become a tradition, other than that Audrey was now standing between them, putting on her things, innocent as Helen.
+By the end of the Sunday shift his field of vision narrowed to the point of a telescope and he lost sight of everything and everyone except her.

-In those last moments of the day, he felt like he was in a knife fight with a combatant who did nothing but feint and smile casually---as though he didn't notice the blade he was tossing from hand to hand.
-The thought that pushed everything else aside was: *how can I walk those last few blocks with Audrey?* That crucial moment when each would voluntarily prolong their obligatory time together---when they could be in private together, out on the street.
-He could count on a few more laughs before they parted at her corner.
+In those last moments of the day, he felt like he was in a knife fight with a combatant who did nothing but feint and smile casually as though unaware of the blade they were tossing from hand to hand.
+He was unsure whether his combatant was the man, his competition; or the woman, his desire. *How can I walk those last few blocks with her?* It was the crucial moment when each would voluntarily prolong their obligatory time together.
+Outside of work, out in the street, they were in private together.
+He could count on a few more laughs before they parted at her corner; and in her farewell would be enough to occupy him until next Sunday.

-He walked alone down Beaubien into a late winter sun that shone in his eyes, so that the crowds became like distant silhouettes.
-Nostalgia had once been the signature aesthetic mode of the millennial, the product of growing up during the irrevocable breakdown of linear time.
-The younger generation grew up in the ruins of history, and consequently had developed the power to self-declare their own relationship to authenticity.
-Millennial aesthetics were eclectic, disorganized and overwhelmed.
-There was never any claim to authenticity.
-The Young Ones made their home in free-fall, plucking elements suspended in egalitarian stasis to produce an aesthetic that was unified, even if arbitrary.
+He walked alone down Beaubien into a late winter sun that shone low in his eyes, so that the crowds looked like distant silhouettes.
+The millennial had been known for its aesthetic of nostalgia, the product of growing up during the then-ongoing breakdown of linear time.
+The younger generation grew up in the ruins of history, and consequently had evolved into a new relationship with authenticity.
+Millennial aesthetics were eclectic, disorganized and overwhelmed, never claiming authenticity.
+The Young Ones made their home in free-fall, plucking elements suspended in egalitarian stasis to produce a unified aesthetic, even if it was arbitrary.
 The sun settled below the buildings lining St-Laurent, but the water tower on top of the old brick warehouse was still lit up against the darkening sky.

-The door of Pastel Rita scraped against the floor as he entered, a gust of cold air announcing his presence to Leo, who stood pouring a cappuccino on the other side of the dark green bar.
-The room was filled with girls with bare arms defiant against the momentary chill Marc carried from outside.
+The door of the cafe scraped against the floor as he entered, a gust of cold air announcing his presence to Leo, who stood pouring a cappuccino on the other side of the dark green bar.
+The room was filled with bare arms defiant against the momentary chill Marc carried from outside.

-"I'll take a grog, please," Marc said as he shed his coat and sat at the dark green bar.
+"I'll take a grog, please," Marc said as he shed his coat and sat at one of the barstools.

 Leo stared at him without understanding.